semrush/intergalactic/website/docs/components/carousel/carousel-a11y.md

 ## Other recommendations

-See more accessibility recommendations in the common [Accessibility guide](/core-principles/a11y/a11y).
+For more accessibility recommendations, refer to the common [Accessibility guide](/core-principles/a11y/a11y).

 <!--@include: ./carousel-a11y-report.md-->